United Kingdom's fate hinges on a tale of two referendums

 Polls show around a third of Scots want to break away from the UK, but that a majority of those in the UK's other three countries would like Scotland to stay.
 They, however, have no vote in the Scottish referendum.

 Opinion is divided on the other big question too - whether Britain should remain in the EU.
-Most polls show about half of Britons favor leaving the bloc.
+Most polls show about half of Britons favour leaving the bloc.

 But they show that levels of euroscepticism vary sharply across the UK.